-The sun set on the capital city and Appoleon led me out into the fields surrounding the city.
-There were found large bonfires sculpted to look like wicker men.
-Magical fireworks erupted as the night sky came to life, the wicker men erupted into great blazes, and music filled the air as jovial cheers echoed in the distance.
+The sun set on the capital and Appoleon led me out into the fields surrounding the city.
+There we found large bonfires sculpted to look like effigies of the Yunai monsters that had invaded our world.
+Magical fireworks erupted as the night sky came to life, the effigies erupted into great blazes, and music filled the air as jovial cheers echoed in the distance.

 “This is Sellia,” he said, gesturing to one of the two.
 “This one is Ayla.”